 NIA arrests 9 Al-Qaeda terrorists from West Bengal and Kerala

-New Delhi, Sep 19: The National Investigation has arrested nine terrorists of the Al-Qaeda from West Bengal and Kerala.
+New Delhi, Sep 19: The National Investigation (NIA) has arrested nine terrorists of the Al-Qaeda from West Bengal and Kerala.

 Raids were conducted at several locations in Ernakulam (Kerala) and Murshidabad (West Bengal) following which the terrorists of the Pakistan sponsored module of the Al-Qaeda were arrested.